tobyink/rust-tada/README.md

 Usage: tada quick [OPTIONS]

 Options:
-  -f, --file <FILE>       the path or URL for todo.txt -l, --local             look for files in local directory only
+  -f, --file <FILE>       The path or URL for todo.txt -l, --local             Look for files in local directory only
-      --colour            coloured output
+      --colour            Coloured output
-      --no-colour         plain output
+      --no-colour         Plain output
-      --max-width <COLS>  maximum width of terminal output -L, --show-lines        show line numbers for tasks --show-created      show 'created' dates for tasks
+      --max-width <COLS>  Maximum width of terminal output -L, --show-lines        Show line numbers for tasks --show-created      Show 'created' dates for tasks
-      --show-finished     show 'finished' dates for tasks -n, --number <N>        maximum number to show (default: 3) -s, --sort <BY>         sort by 'smart', 'urgency', 'importance' (default), 'size', 'alpha', or 'due' -h, --help              Print help information
+      --show-finished     Show 'finished' dates for tasks -n, --number <N>        Maximum number to show (default: 3) -s, --sort <BY>         Sort by 'smart', 'urgency', 'importance', 'size', 'alpha', or 'due' (default: size) -h, --help              Print help information

 Ignores tasks which are marked as already complete or have a start date in the future.
 ```

 ### tada archive